Pasir Gudang City Council: Pasir Gudang City Council

 On 22 November 2020, the municipal council was upgraded to the Pasir Gudang City Council (MBPG; Majlis Bandaraya Pasir Gudang), but the declaration ceremony and the first mayor oath taking ceremony would not take place until 9 and 12 December 2021 respectively due to the COVID-19 pandemic.

 In conjunction with Pasir Gudang's 44th anniversary on 1 July 2021, the newly established City Council created the "Dynamic Pasir Gudang" Brand to promote Pasir Gudang as an adaptive, innovative and progressive Industrial and Port City.
 Pasir Gudang City Council's flag was redesigned and unveiled on 17 July 2022 during the Pasir Gudang Dynamic Day Celebration, along with the local authority's revised anthem and its 2021–2025 5-year strategic plan book.
-It now consists of three horizontal bands of red, white and blue with the City Council's logo and the greyscale version of the Dynamic Pasir Gudang Brand Logo in the middle.
+It now consists of three horizontal bands of red, white and blue with the City Council's logo superimpose on the greyscale version of the Dynamic Pasir Gudang Brand Logo in the middle.

 On 1 November 2022, Pasir Gudang City Council bought a plot of land along Jalan Masai Lama in the middle of an oil palm plantation site near Kong Kong for the construction of its new headquarters, which is expected to complete by the end of 2025.
 A ground breaking ceremony was held on 22 November that year to mark the start of the new building's construction.

 Emblem history

 The emblem design of the Pasir Gudang City Council originates from that of the emblem of the former Municipal Council adopted in 2010, which consists of a three-coloured shield (red, blue and gold) supported by two Johor State arms tigers on both sides.
 The shield is charged with yellow circuit lines, Champak flower and a gear with an image of a ship on water in front of a background of buildings and trees.
 It was topped by a two-coloured star and crescent (blue and gold) in the original version, later replaced by the Johor Royal Crown in the 2018 revision and the current version of the emblem, with the star and crescent now moved into the centre of the shield.

 The motto of the emblem under the shield was revised two times in 2018 and 2020.
 In the original version, it was a stylised blue and gold ribbon written with the municipal council's name in Jawi and Romanised Malay.
 This was replaced by the blue ribbon and gold floral compartment from the Johor State Coat of arms in the 2018 revision and the current version.
 The motto on the 2018 emblem was Gemilang, Lestari, Sejahtera (meaning Glorious, Sustainable, Prosperous) in Jawi Malay script, while that of the current version is the City Council's name in Jawi and Romanised Malay.

-Prior to 2010, Pasir Gudang Local Authority and Municipal Council used the old Johor Corporation emblem.
+Prior to 2010, Pasir Gudang Local Authority and Municipal Council used the old Johor Corporation emblem as the latter's subsidiary.